Manifolds.jl: An Extensible Julia Framework for Data Analysis on Manifolds: Benchmarks

 A computer running Linux Mint 20 Ulyana with Intel(R) Core(TM) i7-9700KF CPU @ 3.60GHz CPU and 32 GB of RAM was used to benchmark all libraries.
 In particular, no limitations were imposed on the number of threads.

 The benchmarking was performed using points generated randomly by \lstinline!Manifolds.jl!.
-Each benchmarked operation was performed $10^N$ times in a loop written in the language native to the library.
-The number $N$ was chosen to be large enough to ensure that the entire benchmarking loop takes at least one second to reduce the influence of system clock inaccuracy.
+Each benchmarked operation was performed using 100 pairs of these points $10^N$ times in a loop written in the language native to the library.
+The number $N$ was chosen to be large enough to ensure that the entire benchmarking loop takes at least one tenth of a second to reduce the influence of system clock inaccuracy.
 Results of operations were accumulated in an array, which incurs a small performance penalty but prevents the compiler from optimizing out an otherwise unused computation.
-Details of benchmarks specific to particular libraries and the setting used are given in the supplementary material.
+Details of benchmarks specific to particular libraries and the settings used are given in Appendix~\ref{app:TechnicalDetails}.